DAntwine313/WesternBlotEditor/README.md

 -
 Detect edges within an image.

+-Edge detection/band straightener
+-
+Detect edges within an image through canny edge detection algorithm and alters the detected item's orientation using a Hough-line algorithm.

+-Canny Edge Detection: {radius}+{lower-percent}+{upper-percent}

+"The thresholds range from 0 to 100% (e.g. -canny 0x1+10%+30%) with {+lower-percent} < {+upper-percent}.
+If {+upper-percent}
+is increased but {+lower-percent} remains the same, lesser edge components will be detected, but their lengths will be the same.
+If {+lower-percent} is increased but {+upper-percent} is the same, the same number of edge components will be detected but their lengths will be shorter.
+The default thresholds are shown.
+The radius{xsigma} controls a gaussian blur applied to the input image to reduce noise and smooth the edges".<sup>1</sup>

+-Hough-line Transformation

+"Use the Hough line detector with any binary edge extracted image to locate and draw any straight lines that it finds.
+The process accumulates counts for every white pixel in the binary edge image for every possible orientation (for angles from 0 to 179 in 1 deg increments) and distance from the center of the image to the corners (in 1 px increments).
+It stores the counts in an accumulator matrix of angle vs distance.
+The size of the accumulator will be 180x(diagonal/2).
+Next it searches the accumulator for peaks in counts and converts the locations of the peaks to slope and intercept in the normal x,y input image space.
+The algorithm uses slope/intercepts to find the endpoints clipped to the bounds of the image.
+The lines are drawn from the given endpoints.
+The counts are a measure of the length of the lines."<sup>2</sup>

+<sup>1, 2</sup>The ImageMagick Development Team.
+(2021).
+ImageMagick.
+Retrieved from https://imagemagick.org

 -get last image
 -
 Feature may only be used to undo changes once until another modification has been made to allow for some forgiveness when manipulating image.